Stocks rally after Fed chair signals slowdown in rate hikes - KESQ

 “History cautions strongly against prematurely loosening policy,” Powell said.
 “We will stay the course until the job is done.”

-“The only thing we know is that a smaller rate hike is likely in December,” Hooper said.
-“We have really very little in the way of visibility of when the pause is going to be.”
+Stock indexes, which had been wavering ahead of Powell’s remarks at 1:30 p.m.
+Eastern, rose broadly in afternoon trading.
+The S&P 500 rose 2% as of 3:01 p.m.
+Eastern, on pace to snap a three-day losing streak.
+The Dow Jones Industrial Average gained 420 points, or 1.3%, to 34,277, and the Nasdaq climbed 3.1%.

+Treasury yields fell.
+The yield on the 10-year Treasury dropped to 3.70% from 3.75% late Tuesday.
+The yield on the two-year note, which tends to track market expectations of future Fed action, fell to 4.38%.
+It was trading at 4.48% late Tuesday and had been as high as 4.53% shortly before Powell’s speech.

-Major indexes have been unsteady all year as the economy and financial markets dealt with stubbornly hot inflation and the Fed’s attempt to cool high prices with aggressive interest rate increases.
+Major indexes have been unsteady as the economy and financial markets deal with stubbornly hot inflation and the Fed’s attempt to cool high prices with aggressive interest rate increases.
+Still, the benchmark S&P 500 and the Dow are solidly on track to close out November in the green, which would mark their second straight monthly gain.

 Those increases have helped send mortgage rates sharply higher, causing home sales to plunge, and it has raised costs for most other consumer and business loans.
 Many economists expect the U.S. will slip into a recession next year as higher borrowing costs slow economic activity.